Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/unicorn.md

 abilities_top:
   - name: "Wild Empathy"
     desc: "  The unicorn has a connection to the creatures of the natural world that allows it to communicate with them.
-The unicorn can use [[compendium/skills.md#Diplomacy|Diplomacy]] to [[Make an Impression]] on animals and to make very simple Requests of them."
+The unicorn can use [[compendium/skills.md#Diplomacy|Diplomacy]] to [[Make-an-Impression|Make an Impression]] on animals and to make very simple Requests of them."
 abilities_bot:
   - name: "Ghost Touch"
     desc: "  A unicorn's [[Strike|Strikes]] have the effects of a ghost touch property rune."